ShprAlex/SproutLife/README.md

 # Sprout Life

 Sprout Life adds reproduction, mutation, and evolution to Conway’s Game of Life.
 It's a unique solution that bridges a gap between cellular automata and evolutionary algorithms.
-Cellular automata were invented to model self-replicating machines, but these machines have, [mostly](https://www.youtube.com/watch?v=vbpoTZlNTiw), been too fragile to survive mutation and evolve.
+Cellular automata were invented to model self-replicating machines, but these machines have mostly[*](#Notes) been too fragile to survive mutation and evolve.

 Sprout Life simplifies the process of reproduction by keeping the "dna" of the organism in memory.
 To reproduce a cellular automaton performs an easier, though non-trivial task of making seed shapes.
 The seeds sprout new children which inherit the dna from their parent.
 Reproduction is the defining process that organisms perform over a lifetime.
 Its simpler nature makes it resilient to mutation, and the fact that it's non-trivial allows it to undergo evolution.